 Private schools in Geneva

 Private schools in Geneva teach in French, English or both, and offer various curricula including the American Advanced Placement, Cambridge IGCSE, International Baccalaureate Diploma, Swiss Maturité, Brevet des Collèges and French Baccalauréat Général.

 Most private schools are well equipped and have high teaching standards, but costs are usually high – expats should keep this in mind when negotiating their salary.

-Many of the most prestigious private schools are openly religious, so it’s important for parents to check whether a school's philosophy is compatible with their own.
+Many of the most prestigious private schools are religious, so it’s important for parents to check whether a school's philosophy is compatible with their own.

-Expats should also consider the distance between a school, work and home since rush hour traffic in Geneva can make it difficult to be on time.
+Expats should also consider the distance between school, work and home since rush hour traffic in Geneva can make it difficult to be on time.
 Some private schools have a bus service, but this can be expensive.

 International schools in Geneva